kubernetes/autoscaler/vertical-pod-autoscaler/pkg/admission-controller/README.md

    by setting `--register-by-url=true` and passing `--webhook-address` and `--webhook-port`.
 1. You can specify a minimum TLS version with `--min-tls-version` with acceptable values being `tls1_2` (default), or `tls1_3`.
 1. You can also specify a comma or colon separated list of ciphers for the server to use with `--tls-ciphers` if `--min-tls-version` is set to `tls1_2`.
-1. You can optionally provide a of comma separated list of namespaces for the webhook to ignore using `--webhook-ignore-namespaces`.

 ## Implementation